We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 What is the safety and risk screen

-When to use it
+When to use the screen

-A safety and risk screen is used when we've received a report of concern and the site has confirmed a child and family assessment or an investigation is required.
+A safety and risk screen is used when we've received a report of concern (RoC) and the site has confirmed a child and family assessment or an investigation is required.

 Policy: Assessment

-Who uses it
+Who uses the screen

-How to use it
+How to use the screen

 The safety and risk screen is found in CYRAS.
 It has two sections.

-Section one includes:
+Section 1 includes:

 In this section:

-2. Record brief details about the specific behaviours, conditions, and/or circumstances associated with that particular factor.
+2. Record brief details about the specific behaviours, conditions and/or circumstances associated with that particular factor.

 5. Also consider: